 We then scaled the project into and the remaining four public schools and also partnered with the teacher training college so new teachers going into the public school workforce would already know how to deliver the curriculum.

-By 2017, the schools and teacher training college had all the knowledge required to deliver the course.
-Sustainability was achieved when the Ministry Of Education approved to fund the entire operation across all five high schools and teacher training college, with no additional funding required from CCT via the Atlassian Foundation.
+By 2017, the schools and the teacher training college had all the knowledge required to deliver the course.
+Sustainability was achieved when the schools and the training college incorporated the ICT course into their budgets, resulting in no additional funding required from CCT via the Atlassian Foundation.